UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_16.md

 Notes:

-What about if we wanted the rating of `Smacks` which is located at index 66?
+What about if we want the rating of `Smacks` which is located at index 66?

-Then we use `.loc[]`, specify the row and the column location separated by a comma.
+Again we use `.loc[]`, specify the row and the column location separated by a comma.

-You will be using this often so let’s make sure we practice this one right away\!
+So here we write `cereal.loc` and the inside the brackets we write `[66, 'rating']`.

 ---